 Pack clothes and textiles in a breathable fabric, such as cotton or linen, and with a zipper closure.
 The Large Zip Storage Bag is designed for larger items such as sweater and blankets, while the Hanging Garment Bag is ideal for outerwear, suits, and formal wear.

 Never store in plastic or cardboard.
 Plastic bins, cardboard, and dry cleaner bags may look tidy, but are not suitable for good textile storage as they attract and encourage bugs and bug reproduction.
 Do not use drawer liners or contact paper as the adhesive can attract bugs as well.

 Where to Store:

 Items should be stored in a clean, cool, dark and dry area.
 Where is this?
-Not usually in an attic or basement as humid/damp areas such an attic or basement are optimal environments for moth breeding attacks, mold and mildew.
+Not usually in an attic or basement as humid/damp areas are optimal environments for moth breeding attacks, mold and mildew.
 Extreme temperatures will damage textiles and direct sunlight will fade and deteriorate fabrics as well.

 Do you have water damage or flooding from storms in your areas this winter?
 Unfortunate circumstances can cause unfortunate problems.
 Not to worry though, with some patience, items with mold and mildew usually can be salvaged.

 Cotton and linens are the easiest to treat.
 Click here for our how to.

 For washing woolens, treat with our Stain Solution and soak in water with 1 cup of Scented Vinegar.
 The same should be done for silks.
 Soak items until stains, mold, mildew are removed.
 Stain Brush is very helpful for scrubbing the area gently.
 Once satisfied, proceed with normal laundering.